lenoxys/hacklab/docs/02-build/deploy-aws.rst

 Initialize the AWS Terraform provider
 -------------------------------------
-Once you've created the ``terraform.tfvars`` file and populated it with the variables and values you are now ready to initialize the Terraform providers.
+Once you've updated the ``variables.tf`` file and populated it with the variables and values you are now ready to initialize the Terraform providers.
 For this initial deployment we will only be using the `AWS Provider <https://www.terraform.io/docs/providers/aws/index.html>`_.